TristanBilot/tristanbilot.github.io/courses/autodiff/Autodiff.md

 <span class="link-quote"><a href="https://github.com/TristanBilot/DL-from-0" target="_blank" rel="noopener noreferrer">The code is available on <i class="fab fa-github"></i> GitHub</a></span>

-In the <a href="/chain-rule"> previous course</a>, we understood how derivatives of composite functions can be computed using chain rule and computation graphs.
+In the previous course, we understood how derivatives of composite functions can be computed using chain rule and computation graphs.

 In this course, we will develop a reliable <a href="https://en.wikipedia.org/wiki/Automatic_differentiation">autodiff</a> engine to compute the gradients of composite functions combined with arithmetic operations.
 We will also build our first `neural network` and compare the derivatives with the ones computed by `pytorch` framework.

-I **really** encourage you to read the **<a href="/prerequisites">Prerequisites course</a>** before diving into this one as the concepts of gradients, partial derivatives, autodiff and backprop are explained there.
+I **really** encourage you to read the **Prerequisites course** before diving into this one as the concepts of gradients, partial derivatives, autodiff and backprop are explained there.

 ## Theory